nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/simulations-code/cluster-results/00_READ_ME_Guide_to_Cluster_Results.txt

-batch-equal-samp-Q5.sh - runs simulation "equal-samp-Q5" with the following details:
+equal-samp-Q5 - simulation with the following details:
    - equal regional sample sizes
    - treatment hazard ratio of .868 for alternative regions
    - N = 9340